sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 |side-effects|updating running-config  | This operation will cause changes to the running-config according to the input JsonChange.
 |assumptions |running-config locked    | The implementor of this contract will interact with ConfigDB to updating the running-config, it is assumed the ConfigDB is locked for changes for the lifespan of the operation.

 Since the order of executing the operation does not matter, the implementor of this component can work on optimizing the time to run the operation.
-For details check [3.1.1.4 Change Applier](#3114-change-applier).
+For details check [3.1.1.4 Change Applier](#3115-change-applier).

+**NOTE:** Check Change Applier implementation design design details in [Json_Change_Application_Design](Json_Change_Application_Design.md) document.

-#### 3.1.1.5 ConfigDB
+#### 3.1.1.6 ConfigDB
 SONiC is managing configuration in a single source of truth - a redisDB instance that we refer as ConfigDB.
 Applications subscribe to ConfigDB and generate their running configuration correspondingly.

 For further details on the ConfigDB, check [SONiC Configuration Database Manual](https://github.com/Azure/SONiC/wiki/Configuration).